JPSieg/R2easyR/README.md

 ## Authors: Jacob P. Sieg, Peter C. Forstmeier, and Philip C. Bevilacqua
 ## Why use R2easyR?

 ### Manually drawing experimental RNA reactivity data as colors on a secondary structure is time consuming and error prone.
 R2easyR, when used with the drawing program R2R, makes processing reactivity data, and drawing the reactivity on a secondary structure much easier.
-With a small amount of workup in a drawing program, the output of the mostly automated R2easyR/R2R pipline produces publication-ready figures rapidly.
+With a small amount of workup in a drawing program, the output of the mostly automated R2easyR/R2R pipeline produces publication-ready figures rapidly.

-### Acknowledgement: This work is supported by National Institutes of Health Grant R35-GM127064 to PCB.
+### Acknowledgment: This work is supported by National Institutes of Health Grant R35-GM127064 to PCB.

 ## Gallery of examples

 ![R2easyR gallery](https://user-images.githubusercontent.com/63312483/96524425-3ae48e80-1246-11eb-9240-94b50aa1b3ec.png)

-### The R2easyR package allows you to programatically convert experimental reactivity data into input files for R2R.
+### The R2easyR package allows you to programmatically convert experimental reactivity data into input files for R2R.
 R2R (https://sourceforge.net/projects/weinberg-r2r/) is fantastic software for drawing RNA secondary structures.
 R2R structures are uniform, making secondary structures drawn with R2R intuitive and publication ready.
 Moreover, R2R excels at displaying conservation information for RNA motifs, the primary purpose of R2R.
 Unfortunately, R2R contains fewer options for drawing experimental reactivity data on RNA secondary structures.
-While all the code R2R needs to map continuous reactivity data to colors on a secondary structure is present, R2R does not have good programatic options for supplying drawing instructions for reactivity data.
+While all the code R2R needs to map continuous reactivity data to colors on a secondary structure is present, R2R does not have good programmatic options for supplying drawing instructions for reactivity data.
 Thus, R2easyR is designed to link reactivity data and the R2R syntax.
-R2easyR is a toolbox of R commands that integrate common RNA-lab data formats with appropriate color palettes, and write files that R2R uses to color nucleotides on secondary structuree.
+R2easyR is a toolbox of R commands that integrate common RNA-lab data formats with appropriate color palettes, and write files that R2R uses to color nucleotides on secondary structure.
 This approach is trivial for short RNA (<100N), and reasonably achievable for long RNA (100–3000 N).

 ## Overview